Vic and Sade: Non-speaking characters

 Hank Gutstop (also in the Lodge as "Exalted Little Dipper," a peach of a fellow, known for sleeping 10 hours outside on the Illinois Central depot platform, fond of cigars), Stacey Yop, Alf Musherton, Pelter Unbleat, and B.B.
 Baugh.
 Mr. Gumpox was the garbage man.
-The Brick-mush man once got his head caught in a revolving door (at Yamilton's).
+The Brick-Mush man once got his head caught in a revolving door (at Yamelton's).
 Rishigan Fishigan from Sishigan, Michigan was introduced to the show as part of Mr. Buller's Christmas shopping list, but soon became a regular friend of Vic's (who would address him as "Fish" when they talked on the telephone); he was also the gentleman friend of Rush's Sunday School teacher Miss Neagel.

 Setting

-The town in which Vic and Sade live is named only once, in passing through a humorous credit in one episode ("Sade's gowns by Yamilton's Department Store – Crooper, Illinois"), over the course of the entire series, as far as it is known from existing scripts and recordings.
+The town in which Vic and Sade live is named only once, in passing through a humorous credit in one episode ("Sade's gowns by Yamelton's Department Store – Crooper, Illinois"), over the course of the entire series, as far as it is known from existing scripts and recordings.
 In the June 20, 1940, episode, Rush says of his school's principal, "Mr. Chinbunny is attending a meeting of Illinois high school principals."
 Therefore, their town must be in Illinois.
 The town is based on a vaguely fictionalized version of Bloomington, Illinois, where Rhymer grew up.
 In fact, Bloomington is the county seat of McLean County, where Plant Number Fourteen is located.